bowo-prasetyo/forkbuild/docs/Architecture.md

 user currently doing while building it?" — the second question's answer should never leak into the first's.

-Publication vs Document Boundary
+Publication vs Document vs Location

+Three distinct abstractions, kept strictly separate:

-A Publication describes that something was published; a World describes what exists.
-This distinction is critical for discovery architecture:
+- Publication — describes that something was published.
+Metadata only: title, author, publishedAt, parentDocumentId.
+Enough for Repository and Author Views.

-- Repository View and Author View operate almost entirely on Publication metadata (title, author, publishedAt, parentDocumentId).
-- World View must load the actual Document/World to render geometry.

-DiscoveryProvider returns Publications.
-Only when the user enters World View does LoadPublicationDocumentUseCase fetch the full Document by documentId.
-This keeps discovery indexing lightweight (metadata only) while ensuring spatial exploration has access to every brick and building.
-It also means a Publication can exist even if its underlying Document is temporarily unavailable — the metadata is enough for Repository and Author Views to remain useful.
+- Document/World — describes what exists.
+Geometry, bricks, buildings.
+  Required for World View rendering.
+Loaded on demand by LoadPublicationDocumentUseCase.

+- WorldLayout/WorldPosition — describes where it exists in a shared spatial coordinate system.
+Required for World View camera placement and neighbor discovery.
+Answered by WorldLayoutProvider.

+No abstraction leaks into another.
+Publication does not carry geometry.
+Document does not carry layout coordinates.
+WorldLayoutProvider does not load Documents.
+This separation means the same Document can appear in multiple layouts, or the same Publication can reference a Document whose geometry is temporarily unavailable, without breaking any view.

 Dependency direction

-ui -&gt; application -&gt; core application -&gt; renderer application -&gt; storage / publisher / identity / serializer / discovery renderer -&gt; core (reads domain events and data; never the reverse)
+ui -&gt; application -&gt; core application -&gt; renderer application -&gt; storage / publisher / identity / serializer / discovery / world-layout renderer -&gt; core (reads domain events and data; never the reverse)

 core never depends on anything above it. renderer never owns data, only